top of page

 Shen_Graphic abstract.tif

-How to forget? - Mitotically-retained Prospero condensates drives neuronal differentiation
+How to forget? - Mitotically-retained Prospero condensates drive neuronal differentiation

 Graphic abstract.jpg

 Compacted heterochromatin blocks are prevalent in differentiated cells and present a barrier to cellular reprogramming.
 It remains obscure how heterochromatin remodeling is orchestrated during cell differentiation.
-We lately discovered that mitotic implantation of the evolutionarily conserved homeobox transcription factor Prospero via liquid-liquid phase separation remodels H3K9me3-dependent heterochromatin and drives timely and irreversible neuronal terminal differentiation (Liu X, Shen J, et al., 2020, Dev Cell).
+We lately discovered that mitotic implantation of the evolutionarily conserved homeobox transcription factor Prospero, via liquid-liquid phase separation, remodels H3K9me3-dependent heterochromatin and epigenetically silences self-renewal genes, driving timely and irreversible neuronal terminal differentiation (Liu X, Shen J, et al., 2020, Developmental Cell).

 Cell fate decision in brain development and disease